 When a consumer searches for a term or phrase, Google will show the consumer relevant ads based on the keywords used in the search.
 Websites that want their ads to show on the results page bid on keywords that they believe people will use when looking for their type of business.
 For example, a plumber located in Atlanta might bid on the keywords “plumbing atlanta,” “plumber,” or “broken toilet.”

 Depending on how much you bid compared to other plumbers in the area, your ad may show up on the results page when people search for the terms you bid on.
 In addition to how much you bid, Google also takes into account the relevance and quality of your ad and website.
-So even if you have the highest bid, the ad for your plumbing company will never show when someone searches “flower store.”
+So even if you have the highest bid, the ad for your plumbing company will probably never show when someone searches “flower store.”

 The Advantages of Advertising on Google